-Many of these “what ifs” may not be answered instantly and requires a detailed calculation of your finances.
-But this will surely help you in coming out with your thoughts, preferences and clear cut picture of what you want.
-And this in turn helps the financial planner or you to come out with detailed financial plan with all the simulations.
+Many of these “what ifs” may not be answered instantly and requires a detailed calculation of your finances. and sometimes there is no answer to it, but you need to accept and adjust.
+But this will surely help you in coming out with your thoughts, preferences and clear cut picture of what you want, and help you in managing the investment and behavior well.
+And this in turn helps the financial planner or you to come out with a detailed financial plan with all the simulations.

 This “what if” analysis helps you prepare in every sphere of life.
-It will help you in designing the plan B, C, D etc. when plan A fails or does not produce the expected results.
+It will help you in designing the plan B when plan A fails or does not produce the expected results.
 With “What if analysis” in financial planning, you and your planner

 – Can evaluate the feasibility and suitability of the completed plan under unfavourable situations.

 – Prepare response plans to avoid or overcome the worst scenario.

 – Mitigate the impact of uncertain or unexpected situations.

 What do you think?
 What all What If scenarios could be thought over in managing personal finances.

 How about- What if I don’t follow a structured Financial Planning approach?, and What if I do it myself without any professional help and guidance?